 St. Vital Square is a six-building retail centre constructed in 1986.
-The retail centre is located across from St. Vital Centre, one of Winnipeg's largest regional malls and a significant retail node in the city.
-St. Vital Square is comprised of 116,353 square feet of leasable area and is 98.7% occupied with excellent tenants including Mark's, Pier 1 Imports, Shoppers Drug Mart, Moore's Clothing and a Manitoba Liquor Commission outlet.
+This property is located in one of Winnipeg's strongest retail nodes, and across from St. Vital Centre, the second largest regional mall in the city.
+St. Vital Square is comprised of 116,353 square feet of leasable area and is 96.5% occupied by quality tenants including Mark's, Pier 1 Imports, Shoppers Drug Mart, Moore's Clothing and a Manitoba Liquor Commission outlet.
 St. Vital Square has 500 parking stalls for a ratio of 4.3 stalls per 1,000 square feet of leasable area.